Zamolodchikov Tetrahedral Equation and Higher Hamiltonians of 2d Quantum Integrable Systems: Introduction

 \subsection{Tetrahedral equation}

-As like as in the Yang-Baxter case for many purposes it is more convenient to consider the \textit{set-theoretic tetrahedral equation} (STTE) which may be defined as follows: let $X$ be a finite set, we say that there is a solution for STTE on $X$ if there is a map
+As like as in the Yang--Baxter case for many purposes it is more convenient to consider the \textit{set-theoretic tetrahedral equation} (STTE) which may be def\/ined as follows: let $X$ be a f\/inite set, we say that there is a solution for STTE on~$X$ if there is a map

-satisfying the relation (graphically coinciding with (\ref{TE1}))
+satisfying the relation (graphically coinciding with \eqref{TE1})

-Here, however, unlike (\ref{TE1}), $X^{\times 6}$ denotes the Cartesian 6-th power of $X$ and the subscripts denote the number of factors to which $\Phi$ is applied, in other factors the map acts identically.
+Here, however, unlike \eqref{TE1}, $X^{\times 6}$ denotes the Cartesian 6-th power of $X$ and the subscripts denote the number of factors to which $\Phi$ is applied, in other factors the map acts identically.
 For example

 where